Ayush0130/Ayush0130/README.md

-- 👋 Hi, I’m @Ayush0130 , a first year Btech student at IIT Guwahati majoring in Mathematics and Computing.
+- 👋 Hi, I’m @Ayush0130 , a second year Btech student at IIT Guwahati majoring in Mathematics and Computing.
 - 👀 I’m interested in learning new things and mastering old things.
 - 🌱 I’m currently trying to be a better version of me.
 - 💞️ I’m looking to collaborate on any project that holds importance for learning existing and new technologies.